cscorley/dissertation/chapters/4_proposed/1_flt.md

 ### Proposal

-In this proposal, we introduce a topic-modeling-based FLT in which the model is built incrementally from source code *changesets*.
+In this proposal, we introduce a topic-modeling-based FLT in which we incrementally build the model from source code *changesets*.
 By training an online learning algorithm using changesets, the FLT maintains an up-to-date model without incurring the non-trivial computational cost associated with retraining traditional FLTs.

 #### Approach {#flt-approach}